Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Introduction

+To deduce these results, our aim is to combine a large degree of generality with conditions as easy to verify as possible.
+A specificity of our approach is that it allows to deduce a coupling procedure depending on the initial condition that ensures a contraction in total variation towards the limiting distribution.
+It is only for commodity that we have restricted the analysis to cases where there is a unique QSD.
+One can find in \cite{AV_GS} an application to group selection models where our procedure of proof is exploited to deduce the convergence to some QSD in a specific basin of attraction.
+Also, the proof can be adapted quasi verbatim to discrete time processes.

-Like in \cite{BenGenD}, \cite{CCM17}, we exploit the opportunity given in \cite{ChQSD} to rely on a more constructive method in the form of a strong regeneration condition, analogous to Harris recurrence in the setup of Markov chains --what we can see maybe a bit more clearly in the present work.
+We exploit the idea, first exploited in \cite{ChQSD}, to rely on a more constructive method in the form of a strong regeneration condition, analogous to Harris' recurrence (what we can see maybe a bit more clearly in the present work).
 At the foundation of our proof is clearly the characterization given in \cite{ChQSD} of the uniform exponential convergence to a unique QSD.
-As we can see in the applications we present --cf. Section~\ref{sec:Appli}-- lack of reversibility is not at all an issue for our proofs.
-The hope with these techniques is also to include easily more complexity on the system --for instance time inhomogeneity-- while relying on the same method with uniform in time estimates (cf. \cite{InhomChp}, \cite{BenGenD}, \cite{InhomMor}). \\
+As we can see in the applications we present (cf Section~\ref{U:sec:Appli}) lack of reversibility is not at all an issue for our proofs.
+The hope with these techniques is also to include easily more complexity on the stochastic models, (for instance time inhomogeneity) while relying on the same method with uniform in time estimates (cf \cite{InhomChp}, \cite{BenGenD}, \cite{DV16}). \\